Construction Estimating Software

 #2 Simple ease of use.
 Everything you need to create, share, copy/paste/compare estimates.

-#4 Print to PDF or Excel (with or without formulas).
+#4 Print to PDF in clear summary or detailed level formats, or export to Excel (with or without formulas)

 You have used 4Clicks and RSMeans Online, as well as ProEst, Sage, STACK, WinEst, and similar tools.